LLFourn/secp256kfun/secp256kfun/README.md

 ## The Zero Element

 Both secp256k1 points and scalars have a notional _zero_ element.
-Unfortunately, in things surrounding Bitcoin the zero scalar and zero point are illegal values in most cases.
+Unfortunately, in things surrounding Bitcoin, the zero scalar and zero point are illegal values in most cases.
 The _high-level_ [rust-secp256k1][2] deals with zero problem by returning a `Result` in its API whenever the return value might be zero.
 This is annoying for two reasons: